Enter your ZIP to

 Extreme weather conditions, such as droughts or heavy rainfall, can speed up soil erosion and weaken support.
 Finding the root cause of foundation issues is key to choosing the right repair method and preventing future problems.

 Foundation problems often develop slowly.
-Some are minor and not urgent, while others threaten your home’s structure if ignored.
-Spotting warning signs early lets homeowners act before repairs become costly.
-Below, we list the most common foundation issues, their causes, and solutions.
+While some are minor and cosmetic, others threaten your home’s structure if ignored.
+Below, we outline the most common types of foundation problems, along with their signs, causes, and typical repair solutions.

 1. Cracks in Walls and Ceilings